jmohandas/Foodish/README.md

 1. Checkout the project from GitHub
 2. Traverse to the `Foodish` project directory in Terminal
-3. Execute the follwoing command to download all required NPM dependencies
+3. Execute the following command to download all required NPM dependencies
     >
     > npm i
     >